keerv1018/LLM-CHESS-GAME/README.md

 # Features
 - Two-player mode allowing humans to play against each other
-- AI opponent mode powered by LLM APIs
+- AI opponent mode supported by LLMs
 - Functional chessboard UI with legal move validation
 - Move history tracking
 - Choose to play as white or black against AI
 - Game state indication: Shows check, checkmate, draws

-# Playing Against AI :
+# Instructions to play with AI :
 To play against AI
 1. Click the "Play vs AI" button
 2. Select your preferred AI model